snirt/envars/README.md

 # envars

-## this is a simple cli tool that stores your project's environement variables in encrypted KeePass database
+## this is a simple cli tool that stores your project's environement variables in encrypted KeePass database.
+THIS TOOL IS FOR DEVELOPMENT ONLY - DO NOT USE IT IN PRODUCTION!

 ## how to build the code?
 * install `go` on your machine